Today I’m showing you how to make a pillow insert by using an IKEA FJÄDRAR

 Making your own custom pillow insert is so easy when you have something to start with that you can alter!
 At only $8 for each insert, IKEA’s FJÄDRAR insert provides a luxe look at a bargain price!
 You really can’t beat the price or comfort of this feather filled insert!

 Maybe you have throw pillows that need rejuvenating?
 Or you have a special fabric, like a grain sack, that you’d like to make an odd-sized pillow form for.
 If so, this is the tutorial for you!

-Watch the video below or continue on to the written tutorial:
+Watch the video ‘ How to Make a Pillow Insert’ or continue on to the written tutorial:

 Creative Craft Hop